kb-dk/access-digital-objects/cop-backend.md

 Clients communicates with the server with Amazon A9.com [Open search](http://www.opensearch.org/Home) protocol.

-All formats supported include the following data for resultset navigation at the very beginning of the document.
-I.e.,
+All formats supported include a Open search header for (used for resultset navigation) at the very beginning of each result set:

 ```
 <startIndex xmlns="http://a9.com/-/spec/opensearch/1.1/">1</startIndex>